Are you looking for ways to save on energy in your home?

 Savings: £ £ £ £ £

 If your boiler is around 10 to 15 years old, it’s probably about time you considered replacing it.
 The older your boiler is, the less energy efficient it’s likely to be.
-And the less efficient your boiler is, the more money you’ll be throwing away.
+The less efficient your boiler is, the more money you’ll be throwing away.

 Whether it’s a regular, system or combi boiler, most modern condensing boilers are generally A-rated.
 However, keep in mind that even though your new boiler may have A-rate potential, it needs to be installed correctly in order to work at this efficiency.